Eddie Kingston and Naomichi Marufuji | The Night A Mad King Faced The Genius of The Ark

 All he has done is added a few more moves to his arsenal, but that only makes Marufuji even more dangerous.

-So what can fans expect when Kingston meets Marufuji?
-Well, for starters, Kingston will have to get serious.
 He won’t be able to use his regular ‘tribute’ move on Marufuji because they won’t work.
 Marufuji has experience with the originators of all the Japanese moves that Kingston likes to use.

-If he could survive them when they were used by their creators, what hope does a pretender like Kingston have?
 Kingston will have to be more aggressive and rely on his brawling.
 He will also have to be ready to take a ton of punishment because, well, Marufuji hits HARD.

 Kingston has long considered himself a fan of King’s Road.
 Well, now he’s going to compete against someone that trained in that famously-tough style.
-Whether he leaves that match the same as he entered remains to be seen.
+Whether he leaves that match, the same as he entered remains to be seen.

 Stay tuned to Pro Wrestling Post for this and additional stories from the wrestling world.
 Readers can rely on Pro Wrestling Post as their daily source for everything inside the squared circle.
 As a result, readers can expect daily news, history, and much more.
 Also, please visit House of Glory’s official website here for news and information on the promotion and upcoming events.
-Also, visit FITE TV to watch House of Glory’s High Intensity event on Sunday, August 28thhere.
+Also, visit FITE TV to watch House of Glory’s High-Intensity event on Sunday, August 28thhere.